profiq/coding-challenge/README.md

-# Coding Challenge - Summer 2024
+# Profiq Coding Challenge - Summer 2024

 ### Assigment
 Write the shortest possible prompt that generates a code implementing an LRU cache in Typescript.